 Many journals and some repositories, including JMU Scholarly Commons, can provide you with a DOI for your articles, datasets, and posters.
 If your work has a DOI, be sure to include it under "work identifiers" in the Work citation section.

-The DOI is important in that it provides a persistent, computer-smart identifier for your work and will give you a stronger ImpactStory profile.
+The DOI is important in that it provides a persistent, unambiguous, and machine-readable identifier for your work.